-- Provide part-time employment while you are enrolled in school; - Are available to undergraduate, graduate, and professional students with financial need; - Are available to full-time or part-time students; and - Are administered by schools participating in the Federal Work-Study Program.
-Check with your school's financial aid
+- Provide part-time employment while you are enrolled in school; - Are available to undergraduate, graduate, and professional students with financial need; - Are available to full-time or part-time students; and - Are administered by schools participating in the Federal

+Work-Study Program.
+Check with your school's financial aid office to find out if your school participates.

 Jobs are available on campus and off campus.
 If you work on campus, you'll usually work for your school.
-If you work off campus, your employer will most likely be a private nonprofit organization or a public agency, and the work performed must be in the public interest, like city government, public schools, community hospitals, public libraries, community centers, day care centers, halfway houses, crisis centers, and summer camps.
+If you work off campus, your employer will most likely be a private nonprofit organization or a public agency, and the work performed must be in the public interest, like

+- city government,

+- public schools,

+- community hospitals,

+- public libraries,

+- community centers,

+- day care centers,

+- halfway houses,

+- crisis centers, and

+- summer camps.

 Some schools have agreements with private for-profit employers for workstudy jobs.
 These jobs usually must be relevant to your course of study.
-If you attend a proprietary school (i.e., a for-profit institution), there may be further restrictions on the types of jobs you can be assigned.
+If you attend a for-profit school, there may be further restrictions on the types of jobs you can be assigned.
 If you're interested in getting a Federal Work-Study job while you're enrolled in college or career school, make sure you apply for aid early.
 Funds are limited.

-Your total work-study award depends on:

-- when you apply;

-- your level of financial need; and

-- your school's funding level.
+Your total work-study award depends on when you apply; your level of financial need; and your school's funding level.